-Disputes and grievances – what happens if conciliation fails?
+What happens if conciliation fails?

 If an applicant wishes to proceed to a hearing, the case is referred to another SAET member.
 A directions conference will be staged to set the hearing dates and deal with any matters about procedure.
 The SAET member may direct parties to provide written confirmation of their position on the matter in dispute, and to provide the other party with a list of all relevant documents in their possession.